jeanlyn/autopro/README.md

 #AUTOPRO
 ###WHAT'S that?
-1. this is a project for hadoop auto to install easier
+1. this is a project for hadoop to install easier
 2. help us to monitor the cluster convenient

 ###THE TEACHNOLOGY USE FOR THE PROJECT